ICS4U - Unit 1 - Fundamental Concepts and Recursion

 • Any Python v3.XX is appropriate.
 (Definitely do NOT use v2.XX as there are significant differences)

 Note: Python files have the extension .py If you are trying to send these .py files over the HWDSB email system, the school board will flag them as a dangerous file and remove the attachment.
+The same is not true for files submitted on Brightspace (THE HUB), they are perfectly fine there.

 Integrated Development Environments